 - Find a therapist who understands spiritual emergence, and works in a somatic and energy-informed manner.

 - Find a spiritual teacher who understands Kundalini, and the impact that emotional/mental patterns or issues can have on its activation.

-Working with a therapist who has no spiritual practice, or framework can be detrimental, because they won’t understand what spiritual emergence, or kundalini, it really all about.
+Working with a therapist who has no spiritual practice, or framework can be detrimental because they won’t understand what spiritual emergence, or kundalini, is really all about.